In the new version 3.1 (October 5, 2021) of the WindHub yachting app for iOS, you can find an incredibly useful Weather Radars feature.

 2. Zoom in the map to find the region you are going for sailing.

-The colors indicates:
+The colors indicate:

 Weather Radars forecast for Europe in the WindHub for iOS